 Saturday, August 3, 2013

 I heard on the radio that we had the driest July on record in 50 years.
 We turned the corner into August, and had our first drizzly day of summer yesterday.
-It got to me; I found myself carb loading all day.
-As I set the breakfast table, I remembered we had batter left over from Abbott’s birthday waffles, and felt gladder than I had since I’d woken up to the rain.
-I fired up the waffle iron, and we ate huge, yeasty Belgian waffles covered with peaches and blueberries and syrup in contented silence.
-The rain was relentless all morning, putting an early stop to the game of laser tag the boys tried to play.
-I made tomato sandwiches, using up the last of the heirloom tomatoes I bought last weekend at the farmers market.
-We felt better for having eaten those sandwiches, and the boys tried again with the tag.
-Hours later, we ate an early dinner of leftovers.
-We’d had pizza at Delancey, Abbott’s favorite restaurant, on his birthday, the day before.
-We each have distinct preferences, so we always get our own pizzas, and have our own leftovers.
-Abbott has cheese; Cal, proscuitto; Alexi, crimini mushrooms with proscuitto.
-I have the special; last night, padron peppers.
+It got to me.
+As I set the breakfast table, I remembered we had batter left over from Abbott’s birthday waffles.
+I fired up the waffle iron and we ate huge, yeasty Belgian waffles covered with peaches and blueberries and syrup in contented silence.
+The rain was relentless all morning.
+I made tomato sandwiches for our lunch, using up the last of the heirloom tomatoes I bought at the farmers market last weekend.
+Hours later, we ate an early dinner of leftovers from Abbott's birthday dinner the night before at his favorite restaurant, Delancey.

 A friend asked me if it feels like eleven years have passed since I became a mother.
-I told her, in some ways no, and in some ways yes.
-I remember my earlier life with Alexi, before Abbott was born, but through a veil, dimly.
-I don't know how we got so lucky as to have Abbott born into our family.
+I told her, yes and no. Mostly, I think about how lucky we were to have him born into our family.
 He adds so much to our lives every day.

-Yesterday’s rain is gone.
-I’m snacking on a bowl of blackberries I picked in the yard, sun-warmed and jammy, feeling gratitude for the past week that was as gloriously ordinary as it was big.
+Yesterday’s rain is now gone.
+I’ve been snacking on a bowl of blackberries I picked in the yard a while ago, sun-warmed and jammy, feeling gratitude for a week that was as gloriously ordinary as it was big.

 One large tomato, preferably heirloom